 Dining is one of the most common and competitive bonus categories among points and miles cards.
-This is because so many people in the United States go out to eat often.
+This is because so many people in the United States frequently go out to eat.
 From simple convenience to special occasions, there are great opportunities to earn rewards for dining.
 This post presents some of the best credit cards for dining and restaurant rewards.

 But the question here is what kind of rewards do you want to earn?
 All three of the major transferrable points currencies and cash back can be earned by eating out.

 Transferrable Points Cards